 SPOTS.
 DENSITY.
 CITY.

 This level calls for something more than marketing and the status quo.
 We need to design and develop more attractions and activity hubs in the city, including a new generation of iconic spots distributed along a well-defined corridor, the 20-mile Blue Line being our recommendation.

-It’s where our new leisure tourists will descend, as will the continuing growing number of business travelers — spots that include dozens of quaint, niche and thematic hotels, hostels and poshtels that Charlotte does not offer today, at least not yet enough to house the number of travelers we are sure to attract.
+It’s where our new leisure tourists will descend, as will the continuing growing number of business travelers.
+This includes the spots mentioned above — dining, entertainment, museums, music, art, nature, more! — plus dozens of quaint, niche and thematic hotels, hostels and poshtels that Charlotte does not offer today, at least not yet enough to house the number of travelers we are sure to attract.

 That same prior post introduced the thinking behind those spots from the perspective of a city facing density urgency in light of the next million residents coming in only the next two decades.
-In this post, the focus is millions of new visitors, who will love organic communities such as historic South End, funky NoDa and ethnic Plaza Midwood, as well as master-planned developments like Uptown and the new mega-projects now in the works: Brooklyn Village, North Tryon, Camp North End, University City, Scaleybark South Village, River District and others.
+In this post, the focus is millions of new visitors.

 Density not only saves taxpayers billion$$ in suburban-stretch infrastructure and slashes the cost and frustration of distant commutes for citizens.
 It is also the centerpiece of urban sustainability, including reduced carbon, greater use of mass transit and alternative mo